NHSChoices/Presentations/README.md

 A collection of Presentations from NHS Choices

-The responsive design presentation can be found at [here](http://nhs-choices.azurewebsites.net/responsive%20design/).
+The responsive design presentation can be found [here](http://nhs-choices.azurewebsites.net/responsive%20design/).